 Mark Kalderon (2015, 175) attempts to circumvent the Problem of Perception by employing direct realism to contest the fungibility of sense objects.
 He writes that for Aristotle “sensory impressions are individuated by their objects.”
 Kalderon expands on this thought as follows: “these objects constitutively shape our sensory impressions of them . . .
 The whiteness of the sun is a constituent of your experience.”
 To me, this seems completely off-track.
 It’s true that the shade of white that is present in the Sun is transmitted to and inhabits my eye.
 But what Kalderon seems to miss is that when this shade of white is instantiated in my eye, the result is a new and numerically distinct instance of that shade of white.
 The white that is in the eye is individuated by the eye, not by the external object whence it came.

 In a review of Kalderon’s book, Paul Coates (2015) writes: “it is not obvious that anything like this direct realist analysis comes out unequivocally in Aristotle’s writings.”
 Coates understates the difficulty—the colour in the sensed substance is one instance of colour; the colour in the eye is a numerically distinct instance of the same quality.
-There is nothing in the latter that indicates the former, no reason to take the latter as having the Sun as its “content,” to use Marmodoro’s term.
+There is nothing in the latter that indicates the former, no reason to take the latter as having the Sun as its “content,” to use Marmodoro’s questionable term.
 (I’ll come back to this issue in Section IV below.)

 Kalderon is also wrong, I think, to suggest that a certain kind of infallibility is implied by Aristotle’s account of sensing: